tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 4th
 * **PGL Arlington Major** - 2nd 🥈

-Due to escalating COVID concerns, Chinese Dota was locked away for most of this season.
-Even getting back to China after TI10 in Romania was a massive project for a lot of teams, so unsurprisingly .
+Due to extremely heavy COVID restrictions, Chinese Dota was locked away for most of this season.
+Even getting back to China after TI10 in Romania was a massive project for a lot of teams, which led to their first tour being delayed, so CN Doto remained in its own little bubble for most of the year.

 LGD only narrowly qualified to the Arlington Major after scraping through

 **What would success look like?** They have to win.
-Literally anything other than lifting the Aegis is a complete failure.
-I'm not being hyperbolic, this is legitimately where the bar has been set for these guys.
+That's it.
+Literally any placement that doesn't involve them lifting the Aegis at the end of this tournament is a complete failure.
+I'm not being hyperbolic.
+This is where the bar has been set for this team.

 **What to spam in Twitch chat when LGD are winning?** `WASH YOUR FACE`